Miss Universe 2017: Format

+The number of semifinalists was increased from thirteen in 2016 to sixteen.
 For the first time in this edition, contestants were divided into three geographical regions: The Americas, Europe, and Africa & Asia-Pacific.
-The judges chose the top four contestants from each of the three regions, as well as four other contestants from any region to advance to the Top 16.
-The Top 16 participated in the swimsuit competition, with 10 advancing in the competition for the evening gown competition.
-Five contestants advanced into the Top 5, and participated in the question and answer portion.
-From five, three advanced into the Final 3 and participated in the final question and the final walk.
+The judges chose the top four contestants from each of the three regions, as well as four other contestants from any region to complete the sixteen semifinalists.
+The sixteen semifinalists participated in the swimsuit competition, with ten advancing in the competition for the evening gown competition.
+Five finalists advanced to compete in the question and answer portion, while three finalists advanced to compete in the final question and the final walk.